 Negative self-talk is that little voice inside your head telling you that you can't do it.
-These self-defeating thoughts are not only inaccurate, they limit your potential.
-Take control of your negative self-talk, turn it into positive affirmation, and start reaching your goals!
+These self-defeating thoughts are not only inaccurate, but they also limit your potential.
+Take control of your negative self-talk, switch to positive affirmation, and start reaching your goals.

 - Filtering — You focus on the negative.
-Scenario: You gained one pound this week.
-You focus on this, and ignore that you have already lost 25 lbs.
+Example: You gained one pound this week.
+You focus on this and ignore that you have already lost 25 lbs.

 - Personalizing — It's all your fault.
-Scenario: Your workout partner cancels at the last minute due to a sick child.
-You think the real reason is because she doesn’t enjoy exercising with you.
+Example: Your workout partner cancels at the last minute due to a sick child.
+You think the real reason is that she doesn’t enjoy exercising with you.

 - Catastrophizing — The worst will always happen.
-Scenario: This weekend you have to attend a birthday party and a cookout.
-You believe it will be a weight loss disaster before it starts — there will be no healthy options, you’ll have no will power, and you’ll have to skip your workout.
+Example: This weekend, you must attend a birthday party and a cookout.
+You believe it will be a weight loss disaster before it starts — there will be no healthy food options, you’ll have no willpower, and you’ll have to skip your workout.

 - Polarizing — You must be perfect.
-Scenario: You felt sluggish during your workout and didn’t push as hard as usual; therefore, you failed the entire week.
+Example: You felt sluggish during your workout and didn’t push as hard as usual; therefore, you failed the entire week.

-Changing your outlook and attitude means you have to stay on top of negative thoughts.
+Changing your outlook and attitude means you must stay on top of negative thoughts.
 Pause and check your thoughts regularly throughout the day.
-Did you just criticize the way you look when you saw your reflection?
+Did you just criticize the way you looked when you saw your reflection?
 Stop the negativity, and replace it with something positive.

-When you are tempted to react with a negative comment, access the situation.
+When you are tempted to react with a negative comment, assess the situation.
 Is your negativity based on fact, or are you jumping to conclusions?
 Giving in to a cookie at the office may not be the healthiest choice, but it will only add 200 calories to your week.
-You can cut back the next day, or push harder in your next workout.
-One slip up is not going to ruin all of your efforts.
+You can cut back the next day or push harder in your next workout.
+One slip-up is not going to ruin all of your efforts.

 Talking to yourself in the mirror or repeating a mantra in your head may make you feel silly, but it does help.
-Practice positive self-talk when you glance at your reflection or when you choose a healthy option.
-Saying to yourself, “You look great in this new shirt,” or “Great job choosing the apple.
-You are going to have a lot more energy this afternoon!” will have a huge impact on your overall attitude and determination.
+Look yourself in the eye and say, "You look great in that shirt!"
+Tell yourself throughout the day, "I am strong, I can make this change, and I deserve it."
+Positive self-talk can have a huge impact on your overall attitude and determination.